shmoergh/le-controlleur/README.md

 ## User Guide

+There are two distinct modes in this firmware:

+1. Sequencer
+2. MIDI to CV converter

 By default the program is in Sequencer mode.
 To switch between the modes, hold A + B buttons for about 1.5s.
 Switching modes is indicated by a quick animation on the LED strip.

 The [Sequencer](./SEQUENCER.md) generates random notes and rhythms depending on where you turn Pot Z: turned fully clockwise will result in all notes being random, while turned all the way down will lock in the actual sequence.
 In between values will morph and change a few notes, organically creating new sequences.